GnomeClientDevs/GnomeClient/about.md

 # About

 GnomeClient is a utility mod for Minecraft.
-Our Client offers some non-vanilla features (see [Features](https://gnomeclientdevs.github.io/GnomeClient/features)) With our client you can get an advantage against other players.
+Our Client offers some non-vanilla features (see [Features](https://gnomeclientdevs.github.io/GnomeClient/features)).
+With our client you can get an advantage against other players. (keep in mind that our client can be against the rules on some servers)

 ## Creation
 GnomeClient was created on 5/7/2020